Marlins finally get to go home after beating Blue Jays 14-11

 Brian Anderson hit a three-run homer in the Miami first.

-The two games in Buffalo may have indicated that there’s a jetstream in the ballpark which, along with the win, could be enough to give the Marlins’ plane home a good push forward after squandering an early 8-0 lead.
+The two games in Buffalo might suggest that there’s a jetstream in the ballpark which, along with the win, could be enough to give the Marlins’ plane home a good push forward after squandering a big lead.

+Bichette, who previously played at the field for Toronto’s Triple-A affiliate, didn’t agree.

+“We just hit the ball well tonight,” Bichette said.
+“I don’t think this park is doing us any favors, When I was here, it wasn’t necessarily a hitters’ park.
+I think every ball we hit (tonight) would have been out (of the park) anywhere.”

 Brandon Kintzler (1-0) pitched 1 1/3 innings to earn the win.
 Josh Smith, the ninth pitcher utilized by the Marlins, worked the 10th and earned his first save.